To C. diff. Spores and More

 Healthcare-Associated infection, C. diff., recently discharged from a health care facility.

 “This does not include the number of C. diff. infections taking place and being treated in other countries.”
-“The C Diff Foundation supports hundreds of communities by sharing the Foundation’s mission and raising C. diff. awareness to healthcare professionals, individuals, patients, families, and communities working towards a shared goal ~ witnessing a reduction of newly diagnosed C. diff. cases by 2020 .” ” The C Diff Foundation volunteer Advocates are greatly appreciated and continue to create positive changes by sharing their time aiding in the success of our mission “Raising C. diff. awareness ™” worldwide.
+“The C Diff Foundation supports thousands of communities by sharing the Foundation’s mission and raising C. diff. awareness to healthcare professionals, individuals, patients, families, and communities working towards a shared goal.” ” The C Diff Foundation Members and Volunteer Patient Advocates are greatly appreciated and continue to create positive changes by sharing their time aiding in the success of our mission “Raising C. diff. infection awareness

 C. diff. community and more.